Kenza-AI/sagify/docs/index.md

 	    "features":[[0.34, 0.45, 0.45, 0.3]]
     }'

-Now you should be able to see data coming in on Superwise dashboards.
+You should now be able to see data coming in on the Superwise dashboards.

 ## Aporia